Ultrasensitive calorimetric detection of single photons from qubit decay: Describing the open quantum system

 Thus, for instance, $\mathscr{C}_0(t)$ is the amplitude and $|\mathscr{C}_0(t)|^2$ the population of the qubit, and similarly for the bath oscillators with $i=1,2,...,N$.
 In what follows, when we discuss numerical results we refer to direct integration of Eqs.~\eqref{ampsint} for the present system and later Eqs.~\eqref{ampsint2} for the hybrid one.
 We find the following integro-differential equation governing the amplitudes $\mathscr{C}_i(t)$

-with initial conditions $\mathscr{C}_0(0)=1$ and $\mathscr{C}_i(0)=0$, consistent with our intial condition.
+with $\mathscr{C}_0(0)=1$ and $\mathscr{C}_i(0)=0$ for $i=1,2,...,N$, consistent with our initial condition.
 It is worth making a note that we do not impose an artificial boundary between a quantum system and classical environment (“Heisenberg cut”).
 Instead the whole entity is described by a wave function but thanks to the randomness of the environment parameters, the oscillators form a heat bath.
+The decay theory connects in a straightforward manner to the main theme of this paper, the thermal detection of single quanta.
+Namely, the energy transferred from the qubit to the bath (oscillators) at time $t$ reads $\delta E (t) =\sum_i \hbar \omega_i |\hat b_i(t)|^2$, which by energy conservation equals $\hbar\Omega(1-|\mathscr{C}_0(t)|^2)$.